We understand aphasia and how if affects you.

 Discuss with your speech and language therapist, your friends and family.

-Use an “Emergency Aphasia Card” for those challenging communication situations.
+Some people use an “Emergency Aphasia Card” for some communication situations.